fnproject/fdk-java/docs/FnFlowsUserGuide.md

   });
 ```

-Similary, you can transform the result and return the new value from the chained stage:
+Similarly, you can transform the result and return the new value from the chained stage:

 ```
   Flow fl = Flows.currentFlow();